Citing sources and referencing

 For noting sources, there are set rules that are dependent on the citation or reference style that you must use.
 There are many differences among the various citation styles.
 One widely used citation style is the APA Style.

 As soon as you start to work with source referencing, you will find that it is quite a big job.
 There are many rules that you have to consider, and the number of sources that you use can be enormous.

 Fortunately, there are many tools you can use to manage sources and generate the source in the correct citation style.
 Extensive tools for managing sources are: EndNote, Mendeley, CiteULike, RefBase, and Papers.

 Citing and referencing sources incorrectly can lead to plagiarism.
 You can avoid plagiarism by working carefully and utilizing a plagiarism scan.
-The Scribbr Plagiarism Check will help ensure that you are treating sources appropriately and give you peace of mind that your document is plagiarism-free.
+The Scribbr Plagiarism Checker will help ensure that you are treating sources appropriately and give you peace of mind that your document is free of all types of plagiarism such as self-plagiarism.